user93390/seasnail1/README.md

 snail++

-developed meteor addon by @chronosuser and @seasnail1
+developed meteor addon by  @seasnail1, @chronosuser and @silvercato